 Sensory determinants of the autonomous sensory meridian response (ASMR): understanding the triggers

-One article on PainSci cites Barratt 2017: Autonomous Sensory Meridian Response
+One page on PainSci cites Barratt 2017: Autonomous Sensory Meridian Response

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.